Kiang: Distribution and habitat

-The kiang is distributed from the Kunlun Mountains in the north, the Tibetan Plateau to the Himalayas in the south.
-It occurs mostly in China, but about 2,500–3,000 kiangs are thought to inhabit the Ladakh, Himachal Pradesh, and Uttarakhand regions of India, and smaller numbers along the northern frontier of Nepal.
+The kiang is distributed in the Himalayas and Tibetan Plateau from northern Pakistan, Ladakh, Himachal Pradesh and Uttarakhand states of India to Qinghai, Gansu, southern Xinjiang and Sichuan regions of China.

-Kiang herds inhabit alpine meadows and steppe country between 2700 and 5300 m elevation.
-They prefer relatively flat plateaus, wide valleys, and low hills, dominated by grasses, sedges, and smaller amounts of other low-lying vegetation.
-This open terrain, in addition to supplying them with suitable forage absent in the more arid regions of central Asia, may make it easier for them to detect, and flee from, predators.
+It inhabits alpine meadows and steppe country at elevations from 2700 to 5300 m, preferring relatively flat plateaus, wide valleys, and low hills, dominated by grasses, sedges, and other short vegetation.

+In Pakistan, the kiang occurs in the area between the Oprang river and the Shaksgam River with its presence confirmed in Khunjerab National Park.
+There are also small numbers along the northern frontier of Nepal.

 Behavior and ecology

 The kiang is a herbivore, feeding on grasses and sedges, especially Stipa, but also on other plants such as bog sedges, true sedges, and meadow grasses.
 When little grass is available, such as during winter or in the more arid margins of their native habitat, kiangs have been observed eating shrubs, herbs, and even Oxytropis roots dug from the ground.
 Although they do sometimes drink from waterholes, such sources of water are rare on the Tibetan Plateau, and they likely obtain most of their water from the plants they eat, or possibly from snow in winter.

 Kiangs sometimes gather in large herds, which may number several hundred individuals.
 However, these herds are not permanent groupings, but temporary aggregations, consisting either of young males only, or of mothers and their foals.
 Older males are typically solitary, defending a territory of about 0.5 to 5 km2 from rivals, and dominating any local groups of females.
 Territorial males sometimes become aggressive towards intruders, kicking and biting at them, but more commonly chase them away after a threat display that involves flattening the ears and braying.